amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Responsibility-Assignment.md

 ## Triggers

-The responsibility matrix must remain valid throughout the full problem solving lifecycle, and therefore should be routinely reviewed and updated when any change occurs that impacts problem ownership or any individuals or groups involved in the deliveery of a solution.
+The responsibility matrix must remain valid throughout the full problem solving lifecycle, and therefore should be routinely reviewed and updated when any change occurs that impacts problem ownership or any individuals or groups involved in the delivery of a solution.

 Problem ownership must be defined as soon as enough is known or early in the discovery zone.
 The team responsible for delivering a solution will need to determine and document when a responsibility matrix should be produced, reviewed and updated, and therefore when any responsibility assignment events should occur.